hero-ku/bokohacks2025/vulnerabilities.md

 Fixed by first transitioning retirement fund storage to the database and then adding check constraints.

 Insecure design vulnerability in `captcha.py`, `captcha/generate` route doesn't return a randomly generated CAPTCHA, removing any challenge for botted registration.

+Insecure design vulnerability in `files.py`, `upload` route didn't actually verify that the filetype was allowed.
+Fixed with simple if clause.